 Who May File:

-An individual subjected to discriminatory employment actions on the basis of his/her race, color, sex, religion, national origin, disability, marital status or age may file a charge with the JHRC when:
+An individual who believes he/she has been subjected to discriminatory employment actions on the basis of his/her race, color, sex, sexual orientation, gender identity, religion, national origin, disability, marital status or age may file a charge of discrimination when:

-The alleged discriminatory act occurred during the past 180 or up to 300 days.
+The alleged discriminatory act occurred during the past 180 days up to 300 days.

 The employer or potential employer has 15 or more employees (20 employees for age-related charges).